Is celiac disease holding you back?

 TEV-53408 will be given as a single injection under the skin in the abdomen.

-TEV-53408 has been tested in a group of healthy volunteers and the medication was shown to be safe and well-tolerated.
+Yes.
+TEV-53408 has been tested in people with celiac disease in a phase 1 study, and the medication was shown to be safe and well-tolerated.

 A placebo is an inactive substance with no therapeutic effect that is used to help determine whether results are due to the study medication.

 A clinical trial is a study that helps researchers determine if a new treatment is safe and effective.
 All medications must go through multiple phases of clinical trials before they can be approved for the public.
-The TEV-CeD Study is a phase 1b clinical trial, which means the study medication is being tested in a small group of patients with celiac disease for the first time after being tested in healthy volunteers.
-The purpose of this trial is to determine the safety and tolerability of the study medication, as well as how the body responds to it.
+The TEV-CeD2 Study is a phase 2a clinical trial, which means the study medication has already been tested in healthy volunteers and a small group of patients with celiac disease.
+The purpose of this trial is to determine the safety and effectiveness of the study medication compared to a placebo.

 Teva Branded Pharmaceutical Products, Inc.